-On September 17, 2019, RCAC received a \$202,500 award from USDA Rural Utilities Service (RUS) for lending capital for the Household Water Wells Program.
-As of September 30, 2020, none of these funds have yet to be disbursed.
+On September 4, 2021, RCAC received a \$900,000 award from USDA Rural Utilities Service (RUS) for lending capital for the Decentralized Water Systems Program to be lent to qualified borrowers.
+As of September 30, 2021, none of these funds have yet to be disbursed.